 - Vikkyz Homestay in Ghoom (Approx. 700 INR/night with breakfast and dinner.
 Super hospitality and great views.
 Not for mobility restricted.
 Has Wifi)

 - Royal Barsey Homestay in Okhrey (Approx. 500 INR with all meals.
 Super hospitality.
-Expect rustic local home atmosphere and negligible internet.
+Expect a rustic local home atmosphere and negligible internet.
 No Wifi)

 - Hotel Manor in Siliguri (3500 INR/night with breakfast and Wifi.
 Good hospitality.
 Conveniently located)